unproductive-labs/isekai-world-state/players/3260549d/messages.md

 > What's your name?

 The spectral mage flickers, translucent fingers touching their ethereal forehead.
 "I...
 I was once called Lyralei, Guardian of the Grove.
 But death clouds memory—who are you, star-touched one?"

+---

+## Ninth Message - 2025-07-30

+> I don't know who I am

+Your starlight eyes dim with uncertainty.
+Lyralei floats closer, studying your face with ancient wisdom.
+"Ah... another soul lost between worlds.
+The cosmic power chose you for a reason—but identity must be earned here."